Kenneth1B1/FrogML/README.md

 # FrogML
 Android Application based on Frog Statue locations found in Erie, PA.
 Uses K-means clustering algorithm to determine best route for trips.
+The code is based on MVC architecture, and demonstrates separation in accordance to model, view, and controler.

 This project is unfinished, and currently needs the following elements implemented.